TritonDataCenter/node-workflow/docs/API.md

 ### Status Codes

-- `204 No Content`: No jobs created or on the given status yet.
-- `200 OK`: A list of existing jobs is returned.
+- `200 OK`: A list of existing jobs is returned, even when it's totally empty.

 ## POST /jobs

 ### HTTP Parameters.

-- `workflow_uuid`: Required.
+- `workflow`: Required.
 UUID of the workflow from which the new job will be created.
 - `exec_after`: Optional, ISO 8601 Date.
 Delay job execution until the provided time.